LucasDelfino92/morrowindsharp/main.md

 - Run TES3Merge in Mod Organizer 2.
 - The tool will generate a Merged Objects.esp, solving conflicts in your load order.
 - Activate **Merged Objects.esp** at the end of your load order.
+- If using **BTB's Game Improvements**, place **Beware the Sixth House BTBGI Patch** after **Merged Objects.esp**.
+This will ensure improper record merges are overwritten by the intended custom merge.

 ### Updating and repairing saves